Nursing Frequently Asked Questions

 While most of the clinical facilities are located within Flagstaff, students may be required to travel to clinical sites outside Flagstaff.
 Expenses associated with travel are the responsibility of the student as students must provide their own transportation to clinical.

 Yes, it is strongly encouraged to purchase a laptop computer for the nursing program as textbooks and assignments are web-based.
 All communication with faculty and nursing administration is required through CCC email.
 Microsoft Office programs (Word and PowerPoint) as well as access to Google Drive is essential.

 CEP allows students to take Bachelor of Nursing courses online while attending CCC’s nursing program.
 This allows students to earn their Bachelor of Science in Nursing either at the same time or shortly after completion of CCC’s nursing program.
-Currently, students have the option of Grand Canyon University or Northern Arizona University for CEP.
+Currently, students have the option of Northern Arizona University, Arizona State University, or Grand Canyon University for CEP.
 For more information, please contact an advisor or attend a Nursing Application Session.

 Yes, evidence of full vaccination status must be provided prior to being accepted to the nursing program as this is a requirement set forth by the clinical agencies.